wagtail/wagtail/docs/contributing/first_contribution_guide.md

 While Gitpod is great for some small scale Pull Requests, it will not be a suitable tool for complex contributions and it's best to take the time to set up a fully functional development environment so you can manage branches and ongoing commits to one branch.

-Here are some links for using GitPod with the Wagtail packages:
+Here are some links for using Gitpod with the Wagtail packages:

 -   [Bakerydemo Gitpod instructions](https://github.com/wagtail/bakerydemo#setup-with-gitpod)
 -   [Wagtail Gitpod – Wagtail development setup in one click](https://wagtail.org/blog/gitpod/)